leomoon-studios/wiki-go/demo-site-files/documents/1-get-started/01-features/document.md

 - **Markdown Support**: Write content using Markdown syntax for rich formatting
 - **Emoji Shortcodes**: Use emoji shortcodes like `:smile:` in your Markdown content
 - **File Attachments**: Upload and manage images and documents (supports jpg, jpeg, png, webp, gif, svg, txt, log, csv, zip, pdf, docx, xlsx, pptx, mp4)
+- **Link Management**: Create and organize collections of links with automatic metadata fetching, descriptions, and categorization
 - **Hierarchical Organization**: Organize content in nested directories
 - **Version History**: Track changes with full revision history and restore previous versions
 - **Document Management**: Create, edit, and delete documents with a user-friendly interface